dcdaz/dotfiles/README.md

 My current terminal is **URxvt**, so in order to have a nice and beauty terminal emulator I use a custom *Xresources* file for it with some nice colors, fonts, behaviors, etc

 ## GITCONFIG
-My gitconfig has some stuff to help me like *aliases, defaul-editor, name, mail, etc* and also has a `includeIf` clause to allow all of my work stuff has a different **gitconfig** to change name or email, to use it the file should be place on `$HOME` folder and replace the following variables with your own.
+My gitconfig has some stuff to help me like *aliases, default-editor, name, mail, etc* and also has a `includeIf` clause to allow all of my work stuff has a different **gitconfig** to change name or email, to use it the file should be place on `$HOME` folder and replace the following variables with your own.

 - username
 - email
-- custom-path -> this is to have different `gitconfig` files like one for your ow personal projects and another for work
+- custom-path -> this is to have different `gitconfig` files like one for your ow personal projects and another for work, should be in form of directory like `~/work/`

-## DAVMAIL
-Davmail is a gateway that allows use **Exchange Web Services** **EWS** from Microsoft Outlook on any email client like *Thunderbird, Claws, Mutt, etc*.
-My custom config is made to get shared calendars only!

 ## PRIME-RUN
 `prime-run` is a small shell script to allow launch any app with NVIDIA graphic card, it should work on laptops with *Optimus* technology like Intel+NVIDIA or AMD+NVIDIA, it will work if user has NVIDIA driver installed **HARD-WAY** which means no Bumblebee neither Suse-prime, nvidia-prime, etc.